Introduction An intensive, hands-on, four-day training course in the varied techniques using flow cytometry.

 The course investment fee is: £1200 Academic Rate | £1600 Industrial Rate

 As the number of places is limited to permit full hands-on practice, early registration is advised.
-To register for the Flow Cytometry Hands-on Course, please contact email@example.com
+To register for the Flow Cytometry Hands-on Course, please fill out Registration form - Flow Cytometry 24-27.1.23 (MS Word , 27kb) and send to email@example.com

-Following the volcanic eruptions in Iceland in 2010, several delegates had travel plans disrupted and were unable to attend a course.
-This has prompted us to remind delegates that the full registration fees are payable in advance and that there is a 10% administrative charge for cancellations received in writing up to 20 working days before the start of the course.
+The full registration fees are payable in advance and there is a 10% administrative charge for cancellations received in writing up to 20 working days before the start of the course.
 No refunds will be made for cancellations received within 20 working days of the course start date or for the inability to attend the course for whatever reasons.
-The University is not liable for non-attendance due to travel disruptions,health problems or any other reason that might lead to a delegate not being able to attend the course.
+The University is not liable for non-attendance due to travel disruptions, health problems or any other reason that might lead to a delegate not being able to attend the course.
 You are strongly advised to ensure you have appropriate insurance.
 Substitutions may, of course, be made at any time, providing you inform us in writing.

 The University of York enjoys a splendid campus location just two miles from the centre of York itself.
 Getting to York is easy from anywhere in the world.
 There are excellent rail links which have a short travel time to international airports and we have easy to access major road networks.